 At the county or local levels, governments and agencies will publish requests for proposals or requests for bids in local newspapers or online.
 By staying informed of local government agencies’ projects, challenges, and pain points and establishing relationships with local government officials, you may be able to suggest solutions to consider for the next local government IT budget.
 Your input could ultimately save your community money, improve efficiency, and provide better experiences to constituents.

 Regardless of how your initial contact occurs, assess the government office or agencies’ current IT system as a part of your bidding process.
-Technology implementation can be disruptive, so government organizations may lag behind your other clients with upgrades.
+Technology implementation can be disruptive, so government organizations may lag behind other clients with upgrades.
 Don’t make assumptions that could lead to bidding too low to cover all the work required for the project.

 Be Prepared to Show Value